AsherBond/cato/INSTALL.md

-# Cloud Sidekick Cato CE (Community Edition)
+# velocity automate

 ## Requirements

-Cato CE will run on many different Linux distros and versions, but the most tested is Ubuntu 10.04 - 12.04.
+**velocity automate** will run on many different Linux distros and versions, but the most tested is Ubuntu 10.04 - 12.04.
 See the Install portion below for the distros and versions supported by the automated install.

 ### Hardware Requirements

-Cato can run on minimal hardware for demo and development purposes.
+**automate** can run on minimal hardware for demo and development purposes.
 Hardware should be scaled depending on the workload and level of activity required.

 Minimum requirements are: